rukmanand/xamarin-forms-helloworld/README.md

 5. Use custom docker image to connect Jenkins and to build Android Xamarin.Forms App (Please refer jenkinsfile in the repo)

+6. Upload Android APK to Nexus using Maven.

 ---

 ## Developing IOS App